 The children were grouped by age before we arrived – there was a very comprehensive questionnaire pre-holiday to check the ability of each child to make sure they were in the right group for their ability.
 I had asked for my two eldest to be together so that the days wouldn’t seem too daunting but I needn’t have worried.
 The guides were super- friendly and positive so there was no time for much apprehension.
 Ronnie (aged 5) was in the Yetis, for tinies who had never skied before.

-And as for us, group guiding is part of the PB service.
+And as for us, group guiding is part of the Powder Byrne service.
 I wasn’t sure about the group skiing thing, but it turned out there is something very relaxing about being told where to go.

 The brand new cable car that links Lenzerheide with Arosa is thankfully short, across a deep valley of craggy mountain tops.
 It is easy to ski across during a full ski day.
 Get there early and make the most of sunny runs and head back to Lenzerheide for lunch, or stay for the day.
 The majority of runs are blue and red, but the blacks are also very skier-friendly; super steep but few mogals.